U.S. urges 'extreme caution' to airlines flying passengers over Belarus

-WASHINGTON (Reuters) -The U.S. government advised airlines on Friday to use “extreme caution” when flying passengers over Belarus after authorities from that country forced diversion of a Ryanair flight and arrested a dissident journalist on Sunday.
+The U.S. government advised airlines on Friday to use "extreme caution" when flying passengers over Belarus after authorities from that country forced diversion of a Ryanair (RYA.I) flight and arrested a dissident journalist on Sunday.

-The Federal Aviation Administration’s “Notice to Airmen” does not apply to cargo carriers such as United Parcel Service and Fedex Corp that fly over Belarus.
+The Federal Aviation Administration's "Notice to Airmen" does not apply to cargo carriers such as United Parcel Service (UPS.N) and Fedex Corp (FDX.N) that fly over Belarus.

 A United spokeswoman said the airline would "be complying with" the directive and declined further comment.